Plan & Deploy

 - Open CLI Runs in the left sidebar.
 You get a list of runs.

-- Open the row for your Plan.
+- Open the row for your Plan or Apply run.
 You should see status (for example completed or running).

 - The run detail can also show metadata, such as how many resources were added, changed, or removed, when the product shows that view.